Ditectrev/DP-203/README.md

 ### You are planning a streaming data solution that will use Azure Databricks.
 The solution will stream sales transaction data from an online store.
 The solution has the following specifications: * The output data will contain items purchased, quantity, line total sales amount, and line total tax amount. * Line total sales amount and line total tax amount will be aggregated in Databricks. * Sales transactions will never be updated.
 Instead, new rows will be added to adjust a sale.
 You need to recommend an output mode for the dataset that will be processed by using Structured Streaming.
 The solution must minimize duplicate data.
 What should you recommend?

-- [ ] Append
+- [x] Append.
-- [ ] Update
+- [ ] Update.
-- [x] Complete
+- [ ] Complete.

 ### A company purchases IoT devices to monitor manufacturing machinery.
 The company uses an IoT appliance to communicate with the IoT devices.
 The company must be able to monitor the devices in real-time.
 You need to design the solution.
 What should you recommend?

-- [x] Azure Stream Analytics cloud job using Azure PowerShell
+- [x] Azure Stream Analytics cloud job using Azure PowerShell.
-- [ ] Azure Analysis Services using Azure Portal
+- [ ] Azure Analysis Services using Azure Portal.
-- [ ] Azure Data Factory instance using Azure Portal
+- [ ] Azure Data Factory instance using Azure Portal.
-- [ ] Azure Analysis Services using Azure PowerShell
+- [ ] Azure Analysis Services using Azure PowerShell.

 ### You need to design an Azure Synapse Analytics dedicated SQL pool that meets the following requirements: Can return an employee record from a given point in time.
 Maintains the latest employee information.
 Minimizes query complexity.
 How should you model the employee data?

-- [ ] as a temporal table
+- [ ] as a temporal table.
-- [ ] as a SQL graph table
+- [ ] as a SQL graph table.
-- [ ] as a degenerate dimension table
+- [ ] as a degenerate dimension table.
-- [x] as a Type 2 slowly changing dimension (SCD) table
+- [x] as a Type 2 slowly changing dimension (SCD) table.

 ### You have an Azure subscription that contains a logical Microsoft SQL server named Server1.
 Server1 hosts an Azure Synapse Analytics SQL dedicated pool named Pool1.
 You need to recommend a Transparent Data Encryption (TDE) solution for Server1.
 The solution must meet the following requirements: Track the usage of encryption keys.
 Maintain the access of client apps to Pool1 in the event of an Azure datacenter outage that affects the availability of the encryption keys.
 What should you include in the recommendation?